Stryker: Tactical

 The Stryker can alter the pressure in all eight tires to suit terrain conditions: highway, cross-country, mud/sand/snow, and emergency.
 The system warns the driver if the vehicle exceeds the recommended speed for its tire pressure, then automatically inflates the tires to the next higher pressure setting.
 The system can warn the driver of a flat tire.
 The Stryker is equipped with run-flat tire inserts that also serve as bead-locks, allowing the vehicle to move at reduced speeds for several miles before the tire completely deteriorates.

 Some criticism of the Stryker continues a decades-long ongoing debate concerning whether tracked or wheeled vehicles are more effective.
 Conventional tracks have superior off-road mobility, greater load capacity, can pivot a vehicle in place, and are more resistant to battle damage.
 Wheeled vehicles are easier to maintain, and have higher road speeds.
 The US Army chose the Stryker over tracked vehicles due to these advantages.

 Rollover is a greater risk with the Stryker relative to other transport vehicles, due to its higher center of gravity.
-The Stryker's high ground clearance, however, is likely to reduce the damage caused by land mines and improvised explosive devices on the vehicle.
+The Stryker's high ground clearance, however, is likely to reduce the damage caused by land mines and IEDs on the vehicle.

-While not amphibious, the Stryker's watertight combat hatch seals allow it to ford water up to the tops of its wheels.
+While not amphibious, the Stryker has watertight combat hatch seals to allow fording water up to the tops of its wheels.

 Cost

 The unit cost to purchase the initial Stryker ICVs, without add-ons, including the slat armor, was US$3 million in April 2002.
 By May 2003, the regular production cost per vehicle was US$1.42 million.
 In February 2012, the cost had risen to US$4.9 million.

-In 2013, media reports stated that the Stryker Project Management Office had ordered almost $900 million in unneeded or outdated parts due to a failure to control its inventory during the War on Terror.
+In 2013, media reports stated that the Stryker Project Management Office had ordered almost $900 million in unneeded or outdated parts due to a failure to control its inventory during the war on terror.